MacacaGames/MacacaViewSystemDocs/docs/GettingStarted.md

 ### Show page

-Add following script to your project, and attach it to a GameObject.
+Add following script to your project, and attach it to a GameObject in the scene.
-It

 ```csharp
 public class GameStart : MonoBehaviour